AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

   * Is in the same network zone
   * Will provide production content like users and groups
   * Clones author and publish - one node each in case of a cluster or publish farm
-* Choose a subset of the content that will be migrated so that:
+* Choose a subset of the content that is migrated so that:
   * It is a mix of all the available content types
   * Contains all users and groups
 * Includes either 25% of the content or up to 1 TB of content, whichever is less.